ykproperties/alc-MMSystem-mentorManager/README.md

 5. Ensure your branch is up to date with latest changes before pushing.
 6. Reference the issue you worked on in your PRReference the issue you worked on in your PR.
 7. Open a pull request against the develop branch and request a review from your Team Lead.

+#### Design
+- The design can be find [here](https://www.figma.com/file/JNZKj3lachPypSOMBOhC1e/MMS-ALC-Mobile-Project?node-id=0%3A1)
+- Work on your Team assigned task eg. Team 1, Team 2 etc.